The Math of Money Management: Why You Need the Kelly Criterion

 Step 3: Compare to Unit System

-If you're using a standard 1% unit system:
+If Marcus is using a standard 1% unit system:

 - 1 Unit = $10

-- This would be an 8-Unit bet (which is high conviction)
+- This becomes an 8-Unit bet (high conviction)

-Notice how Kelly helps you calibrate: bigger edges deserve bigger bets, but never so big that a loss wipes you out.
+See how Kelly helps you calibrate?
+Bigger edges earn bigger bets.
+But never so big that one loss puts you on tilt.

 Bankroll Management Best Practices: 3 Rules for Survival

-- Separate Your Funds: Your betting money should be separate from your rent money.
-If you lose it all, it shouldn't change your lifestyle.
+- Separate Your Funds: Your betting money should be separate from your rent, emergency fund, and car payment.
+If you lose it all, you shouldn't feel it in your daily life.

-- Recalculate: As your bankroll grows or shrinks, your Unit size should adjust.
-If you start with $1,000, your unit is $10.
-If you drop to $800, your unit is $8.
+- Recalculate: As your bankroll grows or shrinks, your Unit size adjusts.
+Start with $1,000?
+Your unit is $10.
+Drop to $800?
+Your unit is $8.
 This self-correcting mechanism prevents you from going bust.

 Ready to Calculate Your Bet Size?